 When it comes to social media marketing, there’s a fine line between spreading yourself too thin and using just the right number of platforms.

 A growing number of brands are ramping up how many social media sites they use to sell products and connect with their audience.
-For example, if you’ve already created a Facebook and Instagram Shop, consider the benefits of using TikTok, Snapchat, or Reddit in 2021.
+For example, if you’ve already created a Facebook and Instagram Shop, consider the benefits of using TikTok, Snapchat, or Reddit.
 These more niche platforms offer more targeted audiences that you can connect with.

 Every social media platform has an audience that’s looking for something slightly different.
 So, if you position yourself accordingly, you’re able to engage with people who are interested in what your brand offers.